fukairui/fukairui.github.io/_pages/about.md

 Qihang Yu\*, **Kairui Fu\***, Shengyu Zhang, Zheqi Lv, Fan Wu, Fei Wu

-- Almost the first emphasize the importance of activating thinking of LLMs to make recommendations more interpretable and effective.
+- Almost the first emphasizes the importance of activating the thinking of LLMs to make recommendations more interpretable and effective.
 </div>
 </div>